Ben-Passman/CommsTests/README.md

 ## Notes

-* Atmel I2C drivers used as reference, this is a much more simplistic implementation.
+* Atmel I2C drivers used as reference, this is a much more simplistic implementation
-* No buffering or I2C restart functionality as yet.
+* No message queuing/buffering for I2C or SPI yet
-* SPI run in unbuffered mode.
+* SPI peripheral running in unbuffered mode
-*
+* I2C restart condition not yet implemented

 ## Authors